 Unsurprisingly, Tim’s found that each project or location comes with its own complications.
 From obtaining permission to dealing with specific weather conditions, to managing high logistical costs.
 The projects over Bolivia’s Uyuni Salt Flats and into the Amazon checked all the boxes.

-As one of the world’s most photogenic and unique top skydiving destinations, Uyuni, Bolivia offers both beauty and high-stakes complexity:
+As one of the world’s most photogenic and unique top skydiving destinations, Uyuni Salt Flats in Bolivia, South America, offers both beauty and high-stakes complexity:

 “For those who don’t know, Uyuni is located 3,656 meters above sea level.
 In January, the perfect combination of rain and sunshine creates a thin layer of water over the salt flats.
 Suddenly, the salt flats become the world’s largest natural mirror.
 In my opinion, it is quite literally the most beautiful landing area in the world!
 However, it is also a complex location.”